openaire/usage-statistics-guidelines/docs/index.md

 ### Usage Counts Service Registration

 The first step of the usage tracking process is the registration of the repository to the [Matomo platform][matomo] running in OpenAIRE.
-This is done by the data provider manager via the repository dashboard.
-A unique identifier of the Matomo instance is generated and associated with the repository, together with an authentication token, required to access the platform.
+This is done by the data provider manager via the [Provide dashboard][providedashboard].
+A unique identifier of the analytics instance is generated and associated with the repository, together with an authentication token, required to access the platform.
 The identifier is stored and accessible in the data source profile.

 ### Usage Statistics Service Configuration